Check up from the Neck up

 A self-care workbook designed for individuals who are dealing with a range of chronic health conditions, and focuses on the stress-related issues that accompany having such a condition.
 Based in CBT (cognitive-behavioural therapy) principles.
 The workbook includes sections on: Relaxation; Managing Worry; Problem-Solving; Managing Depressive Thinking; Managing Anger; Pain; Sleep; Physical Activity; and Nutrition.

 AnxietyBC™ is a leader in developing online, self-help, and evidence-based resources on anxiety and anxiety disorders.
 Their site provides information to help you understand anxiety, as well as resources and tools to help you manage your anxiety.
-Their organization is also the developers of the free MindShift™ CBT app which helps adolescents and adults of all ages manage anxiety, using step-by-step strategies.
+Their organization is also the developers of the free MindShift™ app which helps youth and young adults manage anxiety, using step-by-step strategies.

 BC Centre on Substance Use